 How much does it cost to build a Timber Frame Home?

-Similar to conventional housing, there is also has a wide range for where final costs may end up.
-Timber frame adds about $50 per square foot on the section of the build where the timber frame will be used.
-So, if you’re building a full timber frame, the starting point would be approximately $300 per square foot.
+Similar to conventional housing, there is also a wide range for where final costs may end up.
+Timber frame construction adds about $50 per square foot.
+So, if you’re building a timber frame, the starting point would be approximately $450 per square foot.
 Keep in mind that’s a starting point and with highly detailed timber work, the cost will go up from there.

 As I’ve mentioned above, this article is simply meant to provide you with an estimated cost.
-We do full estimates for each build on a case by case basis, as each custom build is varies significantly.
+We do full estimates for each build on a case-by-case basis, as each custom build varies significantly.